raganwald/braythwayt.com/_posts/2015-01-20-learned-helplessness.md

 They may be good people, we need not crticize them as people.
 But we need to accept that the behaviour of a single otherwsie-good person, or the behaviour of good people when embedded within a certain kind of environment, can teach us to feel helpless.

 When we have people or circumstances that teach us to be helpless, sometimes we have to separate ourselves fromm them.
-It's often the one thing we really can control.
+It's often the only thing we really can control.

-Rats cannot escape from the scientist's maze.
-Humans can.

 ### strategy number two for unlearning helplessness